Dolores Claiborne. 1995. Directed by Taylor Hackford. Screenplay by Tony Gilroy; based on the book of the same name by Stephen King.

 I cannot NOT mention the absolutely outstanding job Judy Parfitt does with the role of Vera Donovan.
 She honestly frightens the life out of me at a couple points, when Vera gets a little more sick, and then there are times when Vera is younger, before she’s sick, where I think Parfitt does so well making Vera come across as ruthless and utterly savage in her own way.
 Plus, Bates and Parfitt work great in their scenes together.
 There are some tough moments, but Parfitt proves how much a stage actor can dominate a film when given the correct material.
 Relatively unknown to filmgoers at the time, and even actors/directors in the film industry, she wallops this role and it is one I’ve never forgotten.

-Either way, this is an incredible piece of film.
+An incredible piece of film.
 Taylor Hackford gives us one of the best and definitely one of the more faithful adaptations of Stephen King we’re likely to ever see on the big screen.
-With a major performance from Kathy Bates, as well as an incredibly emotionally touching, disturbing, and exciting story, this is a classic from the 1990s perhaps not enough people have seen.
+With a major performance from Kathy Bates, as well as an incredibly emotionally touching, disturbing, and exciting story, this is a classic from the ’90s perhaps not enough people have seen.